European-Unified-ID/EUID-docs/docs/guides/integration-javascript-server-side.md

 import TabItem from '@theme/TabItem';
 import Link from '@docusaurus/Link';

-# Server-Side Integration Guide for JavaScript
+# Client-Server Integration Guide for JavaScript

 This guide is intended for publishers with web assets who want to generate identity tokens using EUID for the RTB bidstream, while integrating directly with EUID rather than EUID-enabled single-sign-on or identity providers.
 This requires server-side changes such as generating EUID tokens on the server side and passing them to the publisher's web pages.
 If you want to integrate with EUID via only client-side JavaScript changes, refer to [Client-Side Integration Guide for JavaScript](publisher-client-side.md) instead.